 Use of e-cigarettes can also cause individuals, who otherwise never would have started smoking, to become addicted to nicotine.
 For those who are trying to quit traditional smoking, it may be more helpful to try a method of nicotine replacement that does not have the same look and feel as cigarette smoking.

 Come back next week to see 8 Ways to Reduce Cancer Risk Part 2!

-Want more food lists of foods that reduce cancer risk, recipes that include those amazing foods and all access to dozens of cancer prevention trainings to get started learning how to reduce cancer risk with simple strategies?
-Click here to join The Oncology Dietitian Collective!
-Join the dozens of other survivors and one heck of a supportive community!!!
+Want more food lists of foods that reduce cancer risk, recipes that include those amazing foods and dozens of cancer prevention trainings to get started on learning how to reduce cancer risk with simple strategies?
+Click here to check out my shop!

 - Islami F, Goding Sauer A, Miller KD, et al. Proportion and number of cancer cases and deaths attributable to potentially modifiable risk factors in the United States.
 CA Cancer J Clin.
 2018;68(1):31-54. doi:10.3322/caac.21440

 - Hair R, Sakaki JR, Chun OK.
 Anthocyanins, microbiome and health benefits in aging.
 Molecules.
 2021;26(3):537. doi:10.3390/molecules26030537